Emerc92/menuLoDeHector/README.md

-# menuLoDeHector
+# menu Lo De Hector (restaurant menu "to Hector")
-QuarCode with link to restaurant menu
+QuarCode for restaurant menu using google drive as cloud